-Code 175, Agricultural products.
-Originally figured on FTB 3534.
+- Code 175.
+Agricultural products.
+Originally figured on FTB 3534. - Code 224, Donated Fresh Fruite or Vegetables Credit.

-- Code 223, California Motion Picture and Television Production Credit.
-For credit certified by the California Film Commission (CFC) for years before 2016, as indicated by a certificate number should be no higher than 4999. - Code 209, Community Development Financial Institution Investments.
-For credit certified by California Organized Investment Network (COIN). - Code 224, Donated Fresh Fruite or Vegetables Credit.
 Originally figured on FTB 3811. - Code 194, Employee ridesharing.
 Originally figured on Form 3572. - Code 190, Employer child care contribution.
 Originally figured in Part II of Form 3501. - Code 189, Employer child care program.
 Originally figured in Part I of Form 3501. - Code 191, Employer ridesharing: Large employer program.
 Originally figured on FTB 3518. - Code 192, Employer ridesharing: Small employer program.
 Originally figured on FTB 3518. - Code 193, Employer ridesharing: Transit pass credit.
 Originally figured on FTB 3518. - Code 182, Energy conservation.
-Originally figured on FTB 3514. - Code 218, Environmental tax.
+Originally figured on FTB 3514. - Code 203, Enhanced oil recovery.
+This credit is similar to the comparable federal credit, but the credit is only one-third of the federal credit and is limited to qualified projects located within California, as figured on FTB 3546 (not built into the software).
+The credit has been repearled, but carryovers can still be claimed here - Code 218, Environmental tax.
 For small refiners of ultra low sulfur diesel fuel, carryover must be from taxable years starting after July 1, 2005 and before 2018. - Code 207, Farmworkers housing construction.
-Originally based on certification from the California Tax Credit Allocation Committee. - Code 198, Local agency military base recovery area (LAMBRA) hiring.
-This portion of LAMBRA incentives was originally figured on FTB 3807.
-CAUTION: Unlike other credits in this section, this credit carryover cannot be claimed on Form 3540.
-You must therefore enter the carryover directly on this Schedule P. - Code 198, Local agency military base recovery area (LAMBRA) sales and use tax.
-This portion of LAMBRA incentives was also originally figured on FTB 3807, but is stated separately.
-CAUTION: Unlike other credits in this section, this credit carryover cannot be claimed on Form 3540.
-You must therefore enter the carryover directly on this Schedule P. - Code 160, Low-emission vehicles.
-Originally as much as 55% of the cost of converting to low-emission vehicles, but you had to obtain certification from the California Energy Commission. - Code 211 Manufacturing Enhancement Area (MEA) Hiring.
-Originally figured on FTB Form 3808. - Code 220 New Jobs Credit.
-Originally figured on FTB 3527.
+Originally based on certification from the California Tax Credit Allocation Committee.